 Principles International Standards Key provisions Summary of Protections Ethical Business Conduct United Nations Convention Against Corruption (2000) Article 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct for business activities and preventing conflicts of interest Promoting transparency Ensuring that companies have sufficient internal auditing controls to prevent corruption.
-Respect for Human rights United Nations Guiding Principles and Human Rights (2011) International Bill of Human Principles 11 to 24 Respect human rights, by avoiding and/or mitigating negative impacts regardless of their organization size, sector of operation or Rights Articles 1 - 30 ownership Universal Declaration of Human Rights (1948) Articles 1- 27 International Covenant on Civil and Political Articles 1 - 15 Rights International Covenant on Economic, Social and Cultural Rights Just Land Acquisition ILO Convention 169 (1989) Articles 13-19 Respect and safeguard on Indigenous and Tribal Peoples rights to lands and natural resources traditionally occupied and used; respect for customs of inheritance; no forced removals; compensation for loss and injury.
+Respect for Human rights United Nations Guiding Principles and Human Rights (2011) International Bill of Human Rights Principles 11 to 24 Respect human rights, by avoiding and/or mitigating negative impacts regardless of their organization size, sector of operation or ownership Universal Declaration of Human Rights (1948) International Covenant on Civil and Political Rights International Covenant on Economic, Social and Cultural Rights Articles 1- 27 Articles 1 - 15 Just Land Acquisition ILO Convention 169 (1989) on Indigenous and Tribal Peoples Articles 13-19 Respect and safeguard rights to lands and natural resources traditionally occupied and used; respect for customs of inheritance; no forced removals; compensation for loss and injury.